ZachJMoore/smart-kiln-hardware/README.md

 <br />

-This project includes a WiFi Manager under the hood that is used for controlling wlan vs ap modes.
+This project includes a WiFi Manager under the hood that is used for controlling WLAN vs ap modes.
 It currently needs more testing and is not enabled.
 The WiFi mode switching is based on this answer from [StackExchange](https://raspberrypi.stackexchange.com/questions/93311/switch-between-wifi-client-and-access-point-without-reboot/93312#93312).

 Even though it as not enabled, the install instructions for the WiFi Manager dependencies are listed below for future use, documentation, and testing purposes.

 ### Dependencies

-The follow is the basics of what we need: Node, SPI, I2C, ZeroConf, forever & forever-service, node_modules, and optional systemd-networkd helper tools & systemd-networkd setup.
+The following are the basics of what we need: Node, SPI, I2C, ZeroConf, forever & forever-service, node_modules, and optional systemd-networkd helper tools & systemd-networkd setup.

 #### Installing Node